 Be aware of IRS Deadlines!
 While many Americans are fully aware of the April 15th deadline for tax returns each year, there are a number of other important dates to be aware of as a taxpayer.
-As the calendar flips from 2019 to 2020 we look ahead to the due dates for filing Tax Year 2019 tax returns.
+As the calendar flips from 2022 to 2023 we look ahead to the due dates for filing Tax Year 2022 tax returns.

-For calendar year tax returns reporting 2019 information, the following due dates in 2020 will apply.
+For calendar year tax returns reporting 2022 information, the following due dates in 2023 will apply.
 Please note that this is NOT an exhaustive list of all tax form due dates.

-Form 1065 (Partnerships): March 16th
+Form 1065 (Partnerships): March 15th

-Form 1120-S (S Corporations): March 16th
+Form 1120-S (S Corporations): March 15th

-Form 1040 (Individuals): April 15th
+Form 1040 (Individuals): April 18th

-Form 1120 (C Corporations): April 15th
+Form 1120 (C Corporations): April 18th

 Extensions may be filed for each of these tax forms prior to the due dates listed above.
-This extension does provide an additional six months of TIME to prepare the tax return, however AN EXTENSION DOES NOT PROVIDE ANY ADDITIONAL TIME FOR AMOUNTS OWED to the Federal Government and/or State Government.
-If you have an amount due when you file a tax return, even with an extension, you will be charged interest beginning the day following the tax filing deadline date.
+An extension provides an additional six months of time to prepare the tax return, however AN EXTENSION DOES NOT PROVIDE ANY ADDITIONAL TIME FOR AMOUNTS OWED to the Federal Government and/or State Government.
+If you have an amount due on your tax return, even with an extension, the payment will be considered late if not paid in by April 18th, 2023.
+After the filing deadline, any amount due that is not paid will begin accumulating interest.
 It is important that you pay the tax you owe by the due date listed above to avoid any interest or penalties being assessed.

 Form 1065 (Partnerships): September 15th